 As in real estate, location is key when it comes to getting a long-lasting filler.
 Because it is impossible to avoid facial movement, it's inevitable that filler will break down over time.
 But certain areas of the face are less prone to regular and aggressive movement.

 After receiving injectables, you can certainly look, but try not to touch.
 Applying too much pressure to the areas where you received fillers could compromise the work your doctor has done.
-Wearing glasses that sit heavily on your nose could impact a nonsurgical rhinoplasty, while deep-cleansing facials and sleeping on your side or stomach threatens to shorten the lifespan of fillers in other areas of the face. "[It's] almost like stirring sugar into a cup of tea," Dr. Devgan says.
+Wearing glasses that sit heavily on your nose could impact a nonsurgical rhinoplasty, while deep-cleansing facials and sleeping on your side or stomach threatens to shorten the lifespan of fillers in your cheeks and jaw. "[It's] almost like stirring sugar into a cup of tea," Dr. Dr. Devgan says.
 "If you agitate it and jostle it a lot, you'll have it dissipate quicker."

 While this may impact your purchase of that new jade roller (no matter how much it improves your Instagram flat lay), don't be too concerned about everyday movement.
 Applying makeup or blowing your nose is unlikely to dramatically reverse any injectables.
 Instead, just use your most recent injectable as a convenient excuse to buy a new lightweight pair of glasses.